Contents of the United States diplomatic cables leak (India): Lashkar-e-Taiba assassination plot

 Seven months after the 2008 Mumbai attacks, Lashkar-e-Taiba had plans to assassinate then Gujarat Chief Minister Narendra Modi.

 Counter-terrorism coordination

 "India's fiercely independent foreign-policy stance, its traditional go-it-alone strategy toward its security, and its domestic political sensitivities over the sentiments of its large Muslim population, have all contributed to India's caution in working with us on a joint counter-terrorism strategy.
 While India has been very keen to receive information and technology from us to further its counter-terrorism efforts, it provides little in return."

 Acting coordinator for counter-terrorism, Frank Urbancic, described India's police and security forces as "overworked and hampered by bad police practices, including the wide-spread use of torture in interrogations, rampant corruption, poor training, and a general inability to conduct solid forensic investigations."

 Maoist violence in India

-The cables leaked speculate that the Naxalite–Maoist insurgency in India is not dependent on foreign support, though this is the opinion of the US authorities and diplomats that authored the cables and the perspectives of relevant authorities in India do not necessarily correspond to those of the United States.
+The cables leaked speculate that the Naxalite–Maoist insurgency in India is not dependent on foreign support.